ChangeMyFile - Free Online File ConverterChangeMyFile

 Works on Any Device

-Convert TXT to CSV in your browser:
+Convert TXT to CSV right in your browser:

 • Windows, Mac, Linux, Chromebook